Critical Kaluza-Klein black holes and black strings in D = 10: Results

 \subsection{Horizon geometry}

-In this subsection we present the results for the behavior of various geometric quantities defined on the horizon along the branches of solutions.
-Then we present the embeddings of the horizon geometry into flat space to help visualize the geometry of LOC and NUBS.
+In this subsection we display the behavior of various geometric quantities defined on the horizon along the branches of solutions.
+Then we present the embeddings of the horizon geometry into flat space to help to visualize the geometry of NUBS and LOC.